PawanStats/PawanStats/README.md

 Full Stack AI Developer
 ------------------------------------------------
-​I am currently a Full-Stack AI Developer Intern focused on creating AI-driven applications and agentic automation.
+​I am currently a Full-Stack AI Developer  focused on creating AI-driven applications and agentic automation.
 I work with Python and modern web tools to build backend services, integrate LLMs, and automate real-world workflows.
 I also have a strong interest in trading technology and financial systems.

 * 🌍  I'm based in India